Contents

 Does the current invoicing process scale?
 In other words, do you have a process to ensure that all your suppliers submit invoices to a central place?

-High-level timelines
+High-level Timelines

 We recommend that you break down the timelines in the following sections